zenml-io/mlstacks/gcp-airflow/README.md

 These are some known problems that might arise out of running this recipe.
 Some of these are terraform commands but running `zenml stack recipe apply` would also achieve similar results as `terraform init` and `terraform apply`.

-* Running the script for the first time might result in an error with one of the resources - the Istio Ingressway.
-This is because of a limitation with the resource `kubectl_manifest` that needs the cluster to be set up before it installs its own resources.
-\
-    💡 Fix - Run `terraform apply` again in a few minutes and this should get resolved.

 *  When executing terraform commands, an error like this one: `timeout while waiting for plugin to start`
 \